Welcome to Dr. Frederick Douglass Opie's personal website

 Courtesy of the New York Public Library

-To put food on the table, all members of the family contributed what they could, including forging for dandelion greens.
-Forging and eating wild greens like dandelion has a long tradition.
 Africans had learned how to forge for and cook edible green plants long before the start of the African slave trade.
 Once Africans arrived in the Americas, Native Americans taught them about local edible plants.
-(Rural folks also made wine out of dandelion greens.)
-Forging for local greens existed throughout different parts of the United States.
+Rural folks also made wine out of dandelion greens.
 People forged for pepper grass, yellow dock, and dandelion greens that Southerners prepared and served them collectively as poke salad.
 Cooks prepared them similar to collard, kale, or turnip greens.
 A food writer in a March 10, 1945 edition of the Atlanta Daily World told readers, “Keep an eye open for the wild greens known to be good eating in springtime: dandelion, lamb quarters, plantain, poke, purslane, wild chicory, and dock.”
 The article also recommends to “use green vegetables fresh—the fresher,” as they have more vitamin C and A.

 Cornbread Recipe